mikedsp/helium/MyDocuments/README.md

 BrowanTBHV110_HeliumQuickStart-SHARE.pdf - walks through getting a Browan TBHV110 (Health Home Indoor Air Quality) Sensor connected to the Helium network, connected to Cayenne, and capturing data to a Google Sheet via a Pipedream workflow

 20200831_TBHV110 data.xlsx - Data collected from a TBHV110 temp/humidity/co2/VO sensor

+HowTo_ReverseGeoCode_in_Pipedream-SHARE.pdf - how to build a Step in a Pipedream workflow to take a set of GPS latitude and longitude coordinates and return the nearest address using an API from the HERE.com location platform.
+At the end of this document is a Bonus section that shows 2 different Pipedream steps to calculate the distance between 2 sets of GPS coordinates.